b-Coloring Parameterized by Clique-Width: Parameterized by Clique-Width

-Let $t \in V(T)\setminus \leaves(T)$ be an internal node of the given rooted branch decomposition and let $r$ and $s$ be its children.
-In our algorithm, we want to combine information about (valid) partial $b$-colorings of $G_r$ and $G_s$ to obtain information about (valid) partial $b$-colorings of $G_t$.
-On the lowest level, we will try to obtain a color class of a valid partial $b$-coloring of $G_t$ by taking the union of a color class $C_r$ of a valid partial $b$-coloring of $G_r$ and a color class $C_s$ of a valid partial $b$-coloring of $G_s$.
+Let $t \in V(T)\setminus \leaves(T)$ be an internal node of the given rooted branch decomposition, let $r$ and $s$ be its children, and let $(\decaux_t, \bubblemap_r, \bubblemap_s)$ be the operator of $t$.
+In our algorithm, we want to combine information about partial $b$-colorings of $G_r$ and $G_s$ to obtain information about partial $b$-colorings of $G_t$.
+We will try to obtain a color class of a partial $b$-coloring of $G_t$ by taking the union of a color class $C_r$ of a partial $b$-coloring of $G_r$ and a color class $C_s$ of a partial $b$-coloring of $G_s$.

 However, in some cases this is not possible.
 For instance, when $C_r$ contains vertices from some equivalence class $Q_r \in V_r/{\sim_r}$ and $C_s$ contains vertices from some equivalence class $Q_s \in V_s/{\sim_s}$, and in the graph $\decaux_t$ of the operator of $t$, we have that $Q_rQ_s \in E(\decaux_t)$.
 Then, in $G_t$ all edges between the set $Q_r$ and $Q_s$ are present which means that $C_r \cup C_s$ is not an independent set in $G_t$.